jetsonearth/clio-voice/clio/bug-reports/log_list/2025-08-22-bug-socket-lost-midstream.md

 🎙️ [SONIOX DEBUG] Soniox streaming started successfully!
 ⏱️ [TIMING] mic_engaged @ 1755868574.726
 🎯 Found matching window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
 (Comet) - layer:0, pid:663
 🎯 ScreenCapture found window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
-(Comet) - matches PowerMode detection
+(Comet) - matches Context Preset detection
 🎯 Found window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
 (Comet) ⏱️ [TIMING] WebSocket connect task completed — will flush after READY pass
 🎯 ScreenCapture detected frontmost app: Comet (ai.perplexity.comet) 🎯 Found matching window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
 (Comet) - layer:0, pid:663
 🎯 ScreenCapture found window: Can you get me the pricing for all the voice agent builder platforms?
 So,...
-(Comet) - matches PowerMode detection
+(Comet) - matches Context Preset detection
 🖼️ Attempting window-specific capture for: Can you get me the pricing for all the voice agent builder platforms?
 So,...
 (ID: 37735)
 ✅ Successfully captured window: 3456.000000x2040.000000
 🌐 [LANG DEBUG] Multi-language setting exists: true, Single language: en